Rathfarnham Castle: The eighteenth century

 Nicholas died within a few years, probably as an indirect result of great hardships which he had suffered in his youth, and the estate passed to his uncle, Hon.
 Henry Loftus, who was created Earl of Ely in 1771.
-In commemoration of regaining ownership, the Loftus family constructed another entrance for the castle in the form of a Roman Triumphal Arch.
-The arch can still be viewed from nearby Dodder Park Road.
-Henry Loftus, Earl of Ely was responsible for much of the conversion of the medieval fortress into a Georgian mansion and employed renowned architects Sir William Chambers and James 'Athenian' Stuart to carry out these works.
+Henry Loftus, Earl of Ely, was responsible for much of the work of converting the medieval fortified house into a Georgian mansion, and employed renowned architects Sir William Chambers and James 'Athenian' Stuart to carry out these works.
 The mullioned windows were enlarged and the battlements replaced by a coping with ornamental urns.
 A semi-circular extension was added to the east side and an entrance porch approached by steps, on the north.
 The interior was decorated in accordance with the tastes of the period and leading artists, including Angelica Kauffman were employed in the work.
 Writers of the period who visited the house have left extravagant descriptions of its splendour.

-Henry died in 1783 and was succeeded by his nephew Charles Tottenham.
-He subsequently became Marquess of Ely as a reward for his vote at the time of the Union.
+Henry died in 1783 and was succeeded by his nephew Charles Tottenham, who subsequently became Marquess of Ely as a reward for his vote at the time of the Union.